Daniela Nane: Personal life

 Until 2002, Nane was married to a businessman Viorel Popa with whom she had a child, Codrin.
 After her divorce, she was in a relationship with the director Andrei Zincă for some time.
 Later in 2016, she married Adrian Cioroianu, the former minister of foreign affairs.

 Awards

-Nane won two best actress awards for her debut in Patul lui Procust, directed by Cătăline Buzoianu.
+Nane won two best actress awards for her debut in Patul lui Procust, directed by Cătălina Buzoianu.